Some traders find day-trading Nifty much easier than trading stocks. Successful Nifty traders follow a robust trading system when trading Nifty.

 If you are having a bullish bias for the day, wait for the Nifty to consolidate to the downside in the morning session.
 Then position your trades at the support where you can comfortably place a stop loss with the least risk.
 Vice-versa for a bearish setup.

-If you have no Intraday trading system on your own here are 2 free trading systems you can adopt for your Nifty intraday Trading.
+If you have no Intraday trading system on your own here are 2 free trading strategies you can adopt for your Nifty intraday Trading.

 Continue to have a bullish view when green heikin-ashi candles close above the 14ema.
 Vice-versa setup for bearish view.

-Setup Two is based on Intraday Fibonacci levels of Nifty Spot Opening Value.
+Strategy 2 is based on Intraday Fibonacci levels of Nifty 50.

-Continue to have a BULLISH View when the Nifty spot values move above the First Fibonacci level on the Green dial, a BEARISH View is triggered when the Nifty spot values falls below the first Fibonacci level on the Orange level.
+A BEARISH View is triggered when the Nifty spot falls below the first Fibonacci level on the Backward ( Short ) side.

-Track this Live setup here for your Fibonacci Intraday Levels here: http://fatafatniftylevels.in/
+Track this Live intraday setup for Nifty Index Fibonacci Intraday Levels on the FataFat Stock Screener / NIFTY TAB here: https://www.fatafatstockscreener.in/

 Disclaimer: Trading involves risk of loss and may not be suitable for you.
 Past performance is no guarantee or reliable indication of future results.
 This article is of the nature for general information only and must not in any way be construed or relied upon as legal, financial or professional advice.